osome-iu/SimSoM/README.md

 # SimSoM: A <ins>Sim</ins>ulator of <ins>So</ins>cial <ins>M</ins>edia

-This repository contains code to reproduce the results in the paper [*Vulnerabilities of the Online Public Square to Manipulation*](https://arxiv.org/abs/1907.06130) by [Bao Tran Truong](https://btrantruong.github.io/), Xiaodan Lou, [Alessandro Flammini](https://cnets.indiana.edu/aflammin/), and [Filippo Menczer](https://cnets.indiana.edu/fil/).
+This repository contains code to reproduce the results in the paper [*Quantifying the Vulnerabilities of the Online Public Square to Adversarial Manipulation Tactics*](https://arxiv.org/abs/1907.06130) by [Bao Tran Truong](https://btrantruong.github.io/), Xiaodan Lou, [Alessandro Flammini](https://cnets.indiana.edu/aflammin/), and [Filippo Menczer](https://cnets.indiana.edu/fil/).

 ## Overview of the repo
 1. `data`: contains raw & derived datasets
 2. `example`: contains a minimal example to start using the SimSoM model
-3. `simsom`: the package for the SimSoM model that can be imported into scripts
+3. `libs`: contains the SimSoM model package that can be imported into scripts
-4. `experiments`: experiment results and .ipynb noteboooks to produce figures reported in the paper
+4. `report_figures`: experiment results, supplementary data and .ipynb noteboooks to produce figures reported in the paper
-5. `workflow`: workflow files (Snakemake rules) and scripts
+5. `workflow`: scripts to run simulation and Snakemake rules to run sets of experiments

 ## Install